SonyaMoisset/Pluralsight_Training/README.md

 ## JavaScript
 - Basics of Programming with JavaScript by Kyle Simpson
+- Amazing Things You Can Do With a Web Browser (And a Bit of Code) by Dan Appleman and Tom Bousso
 - Play by Play: HTML, CSS, and JavaScript with Lea Verou
 - JavaScript From Scratch by Jesse Liberty
 - JavaScript Fundamentals by Liam McLennan